Israel regulators oppose Cellcom's deal to buy Golan Telecom

-Cellcom, Israel’s largest mobile phone operator, said on Tuesday that it had not yet been given reasons for the decision, but would consider its options when it gets them.
+Cellcom said it had not yet been given reasons for the decision, but would consider its options when it gets them.

 Cellcom agreed to buy Golan for 1.17 billion shekels ($305 million) last November but the deal has faced political opposition and regulatory hurdles.

-One of five mobile network operators in Israel, Golan launched in 2012 when the government issued new licensee to boost competition in a sector that had been dominated until then by three players.
+One of five mobile network operators in Israel, Golan launched in 2012 when the government issued new licences to boost competition in a sector that had been dominated until then by three players.

 Golan offered rock-bottom prices that its competitors have struggled to meet and has taken about 10 percent of Israel’s mobile market.